[1] 2

 RStudio is an interface that makes it easier to use R. There are four windows in RStudio.
 The screenshot below shows an analogy linking the different RStudio windows to cooking.

 There are two ways to work in RStudio in the console or in a script.
-We can type a command in the console and press Enter
+We can type a command in the console and press Enter to run it.
+Try running the command below in the console.

 1 + 1